 Chronic dry eye can lead to damage of the eye's surface and an increased risk of eye infections.
 Left untreated, severe forms of dry eye may even affect your vision.

-You may have dry eye syndrome if you are having:
+You may have dry eye syndrome if you have:

 Dry eyes are caused by a lack of adequate tears or abnormal composition of tears.
 Your tears are a complex mixture of three basic layers oil, water, and mucus.
 This mixture helps make the surface of your eyes smooth and clear, and helps protect your eyes from infection.
 Problems with any of these layers can cause dry eye syndrome.